Understanding Johnson & Johnson's Unusual Options Activity | Benzinga

 Understanding Johnson & Johnson's Unusual Options Activity

-Shares of Johnson & Johnson (NYSE:JNJ) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $172.82.
+On Monday, shares of Johnson & Johnson (NYSE:JNJ) saw unusual options activity.
+After the option alert, the stock price moved up to $173.32.

 - Sentiment: BULLISH